danimashu/sudamos/README.md

+_This is a **legacy project**, not maintained anymore_

 [![Build Status](https://travis-ci.org/danimashu/sudamos.svg?branch=master)](https://travis-ci.org/danimashu/sudamos)
 [![Code Climate](https://codeclimate.com/github/danimashu/sudamos/badges/gpa.svg)](https://codeclimate.com/github/danimashu/sudamos)
 [![Test Coverage](https://codeclimate.com/github/danimashu/sudamos/badges/coverage.svg)](https://codeclimate.com/github/danimashu/sudamos)

 [![Sudamos logo](app/assets/images/sudamos.png)](http://www.sudamos.es/)

 Sudamos is a simple Ruby on Rails P2P marketplace focussed in the spanish-sport 2nd hand niche.

-The app was implemented completely thinking in the sudamos-business and not in being a good abstraction of a minimal marketplace.
-However, for anyone who is starting a marketplace in Ruby on Rails, this repo could potentially be a very useful start-point.
+The app was initially implemented without the intention  thinking in the sudamos-business and not in being a good abstraction of what a P2P marketplace should be.
+However, for anyone who is starting a marketplace in Ruby on Rails, this repo could potentially be a useful start-point.

 Write me a line if you want to use this platform in a production environment.